All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 is a naturally occurring incretin hormone released by the gut after eating.
 Synthetic GLP-1 receptor agonists mimic and amplify its effects:

 • Insulin secretion: GLP-1 stimulates glucose-dependent insulin secretion.
-This means it helps your pancreas release insulin when blood sugar is elevated but does not force insulin release when glucose is normal.
+This means it helps your pancreas release insulin when blood sugar is improved but doesn't force insulin release when glucose is normal.
 This is why GLP-1 medications carry a much lower risk of hypoglycemia than insulin or sulfonylureas.

 • Glucagon suppression: GLP-1 suppresses glucagon, a hormone that tells the liver to release stored glucose.
 Lower glucagon means less hepatic glucose output, contributing to lower fasting glucose and smaller post-meal spikes.